 Without a doubt, the most popular attraction in Rome, the remains of the world-famous Colosseum, are a must-see for anyone traveling to Rome, especially first-timers.
 The size, architecture, construction, and sheer historical importance are awe-inspiring as soon as you see it.

-Consider taking a guided tour to get the full experience, with underground tours taking you deeper into its history than you would normally be allowed to go.
-However you see it, the Colosseum is a mystical place to be.
-Explore the imposing structure, stand where gladiators stood all those years ago.
+Consider taking a guided tour to get the full experienceUnderground tours take you deeper into the Colosseum’s history than you would normally be allowed to go.
+However you see it, the Colosseum is a mystical place.
+Explore the imposing structure, stand where gladiators stood all those years ago, and experience it for yourself.
 It’s truly breathtaking.

 Palatine Hill